Segmentation

 If tracking is inconsistent, segments become misleading.

 Events may be misfired.
 Parameters may be missing.
 Naming conventions may be unclear.
 Source data may be overwritten.
 CRM fields may be incomplete.
-Booking or transaction data may not connect back to the original user journey.
+Booking, purchase, or transaction data may not connect back to the original user journey.

 When that happens, segmentation creates false confidence.